ddpie/unity-strands-agent/README.md

 Configuration is saved in `Assets/UnityAIAgent/PathConfiguration.asset` and will be automatically loaded.
 The plugin uses AWS credentials configuration files to access Bedrock services.

-**MCP Server Configuration**: Configure MCP servers through the Unity editor interface at Settings → MCP Configuration in JSON format.
+**MCP Server Configuration**: **This project's core Unity operation capabilities depend on the mcp-unity plugin**.
+Configure MCP servers through the Unity editor interface at Settings → MCP Configuration in JSON format.
 It's recommended to use absolute paths for the `command` field, for example configuring the mcp-unity plugin:
 ```json
 {
   "mcpServers": {